arcus/education_modules/docs.md

 We use three main approaches for interactive coding exercises:

-- We can link to interactive notebooks hosted on binder (see example notebooks in [our R notebook repository](https://github.com/arcus/education_r_environment)).
+- We can link to interactive notebooks hosted on Posit Cloud (see example notebooks in [our R notebook repository](https://github.com/arcus/education_r_environment)).
 This is our approach for most R modules, for example: [R Basics: Introduction](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/r_basics_introduction/r_basics_introduction.md)
 - We can have interactive coding cells in modules themselves using sagemath.
 This is our approach for most python modules, for example: [Python Basics: Writing Code](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/python_basics_writing_python_code/python_basics_writing_python_code.md)
 - We can also have interactive coding cells in modules using AlaSQL, which is our approach for SQL modules, for example: [SQL Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/sql_basics/sql_basics.md)